sebastianlarisch/spryker-docs/docs/scos/user/shop-user-guides/202001.0/shop-guide-quotation-process-and-rfq/shop-guide-managing-requests-for-quotes-for-a-sales-representative.md

 If you check the **Show latest version to customer** checkbox, the customer will see the updates you did after the RFQ is sent back.
 {% endinfo_block %}

 b. *(Optional)* Change the prices for products in the RFQ and offer your customers a special price.
-To do that, untick **Use Default Prices** check box next to the product the price of which you want to update.
+To do that, untick **Use Default Prices** checkbox next to the product the price of which you want to update.
 ![Change a price for RFQ agent](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Shop+User+Guides/RFQ/Shop+Guide+-+Managing+Requests+for+Quotes+for+a+Sales+Representative/change-price-rfq-agent.png)

 2. After the Quote Request has been revised, you can either **Save** it or **Send to Customer**.